 - Stage 1 Local resolution within the individual Clinic

-- Stage 2 IDF Complaint Resolution Procedure to review the complaint
+- Stage 2 GMC or IDF Complaint Resolution Procedure to review the complaint

 - Stage 3 Independent Adjudication from ISCAS